shazmasiddiqui/GSoC-2022-Schemaorg-project-report/README.md

 ## Major points covered

-- System plugin working in a generic way
+- System plugin is working in a generic way
-- Recipe implementation done with all field types from "Recipe" and "HowTo" + subform for "generic" title/value
 - Schema.org is saved in the database and also prepared and save
 - Merging/Display modules
-- Book, Person, Organization, Event, Recipe, Blogposting
+- Supported Schema types: Book, Person, Organization, Event, Recipe and Blogposting
+- Schemas implementation done with all field types
+- Subform for "generic" title/value
 - Output in the frontend

 ## System Plugin